-Curtis Coronado, San Diego Marriage and Family Therapist Intern.
+Curtis Coronado, San Diego Marriage and Family Therapist Associate.
 Supervised by Jennifer Chappell Marsh, LMFT #53559

 Do you ever feel like no matter what you do to try to improve your relationship, nothing works?
 Or like whatever you say during a conflict ends up making things worse, so you avoid saying anything at all?